Wind advisory issued for northeast Indiana, northwest Ohio | Weather | Journal Gazette

 The Journal Gazette

-The National Weather Service has issued a wind advisory for northeast Indiana and northwest Ohio through 8 p.m.
+The National Weather Service has issued a wind advisory for northeast Indiana and northwest Ohio until 8 p.m. tonight.

-Northwest winds of 20 to 30 mph, with gusts up to 45 mph, are expected, the weather service said.
-It said isolated gusts of more than 50 mph are possible during showers this afternoon.

-Gusty winds could blow around unsecured objects, which should be secured, the weather service said.
-It said tree limbs could be blown down and a few power outages may result.
+Winds of up to 20 to 30 mph with gusts of up to 45 mph are expected, with a brief period of 50 mph possible this morning, the weather service said.
+It said the gusty winds could result in downed tree limbs and power outages.

-The weather service urged drivers to use extra caution, especially if operating a high-profile vehicle.
+Residents are urged to tie down outdoor objects and to use caution when driving, especially in high-profile vehicles.

 Sign up for our daily headlines newsletter